1-8192/bu_cs_665_assignment_6/README.md

 ### Refactoring 1: Adding Factory Method Pattern to Condiment class

 The main justification for this refactoring is to eliminate code duplication and improve maintainability.
-In the original addCondiments method, there is duplicated code for adding milk and sugar insise a manual conditional check against a string value for condiment type.
+In the original addCondiments method, there is duplicated code for adding milk and sugar inside a manual conditional check against a string value for condiment type.
 This duplication can make the code harder to maintain, prone to errors, and more difficult to extend.
 To add a new condiment, the developer would need to find the method in the BeverageMachine class and manually update new options.
 By using a factory to create the condiments, we can eliminate the duplication and